-A visit to Hong Kong promises the ultimate blissful assault to the senses.
+A Hong Kong stopover promises the ultimate blissful assault to the senses.
 From the moment you step off the MTR into the heady, sticky air at Central, it begins.
 The busy streets buzzing with crowds, the opulent ultra-luxury hotels, the shiny shopping malls, the overcrowded markets and cosy tea houses; the energy in Hong Kong is palpable and the possibilities for visitors, endless.
-Whether you are spending a week here or simply making a Hong Kong stopover, we tell you what to see, where to shop, stay and how to work off all that delicious food while you are on the island.
+We tell you what to see, where to shop, stay and how to work off all that delicious food while you are on the island.

 What to See and Do in Hong Kong